-On behalf of the Project, Ms Ayerdi developed the Joint Powers Agreement which formed the Transbay Joint Powers Authority (TJPA).
+On behalf of the Project, Ms. Ayerdi developed the Joint Powers Agreement which formed the Transbay Joint Powers Authority (TJPA).
 She managed the Project's environmental (EIS/EIR) process.
-The EIS/ EIR has now been cleared under Federal (NEPA) and California (CEQA) requirements.
+The EIS/EIR has now been cleared under Federal (NEPA) and California (CEQA) requirements.
 A federal Record of Decision has been issued.
 She identified and developed the funding necessary to design and construct the first Phase of the Project.
-As part of this effort and on behalf of the TJPA, Ms. Ayerdi personally negotiated the transfer of approximately 19 acres of prime San Francisco land belonging to the State of California Department of Transportation.
+As part of this effort and on behalf of the TJPA, Ms. Averdi personally negotiated the transfer of approximately 19 acres of prime San Francisco land belonging to the State of California Department of Transportation.
 The revenues that will result from this transaction will be applied towards the funding of the Transbay Transit Center Project.
-In total, Ms. Ayerdi has aggregated over One Billion in Project funds, including the land transfer proceeds, a voter approved Bridge toll increase and San Francisco sales tax extension.
+In total, Ms. Ayerdi has aggregated over \$1 billion in Project funds, including the land transfer proceeds, a voter-approved Bridge toll increase and San Francisco sales tax extension.
 It is generally recognized that Ms. Ayerdi's skill, experience, courage and determination have been crucial to the advancement of the Transbay Transit Center Project.

-Ms. Ayerdi, is a member of the State Bar of California.
+Ms. Averdi is a graduate of the University of California, Berkeley and Hastings College of Law.
+She is a member of the State Bar of California.
 She previously served as the Mayor of San Francisco's Transportation Policy Advisor and Project Director and has been the Vice-Chair of the Peninsula Corridor Joint Powers Board (Caltrain), Deputy Director of the Bay Area Air Quality Management District, member of the Executive Committee of the Association of Bay Area Governments and member of the Airport Roundtable.
 Prior to her public service work, she worked with United Parcel Service's legal department.